zac-heisey/team-business/_pages/car.md

 header-image: "/assets/images/car-program.jpg"

 ---
+**The Continous Improvement Simulation (CIS)**

+PUTS PARTICIPANTS IN AN IMMERSIVE AND COMPETITIVE ENVIRONMENT THAT GIVES THEM FRONT ROW SEATS TO THE STRESSES AND COMPLEXITIES OF RUNNING AND OPERATING A BUSINESS

-**The Continous Improvement Simulation (CIS)** puts participants in an immersive and competitive environment that gives them a front-row seat to the stresses and complexities of running and operating a business.
+puts participants in an immersive and competitive environment that gives them a front-row seat to the stresses and complexities of running and operating a business.

 CIS focuses competing teams on the following **key drivers of profitability**: **Quality** (with price being an element of quality), **Volume** (increasing) or **Cost** (decreasing).
 Teams make high-level strategy decisions on their main business focus QUALITY, VOLUME OR COST.
 Based on how their team is able to perform and deliver business results, they evaluate their performance against these indicators - **Staff, Time, Resources, Information, and Processes** (STRIP). and continuously improve through analysis and modification.